As the hotel of artists and thinkers, stories abound at our historic hotel. From royal visits to regal renovations, read all about it right here.

 To highlight our great love and appreciation of art we proudly launched our Meurice Prize for contemporary art, which ran for ten years and supported a series of emerging artists.
 Our ‘kiss’ statue in the lobby is the work on our first winner, Zoulikha Bouabdellah.

 In 2011, we were the first hotel to be awarded official ‘Palace’ status and received the Luxury Hotel Label from the French Ministry of Tourism.
 In 2012, we were named a Living Heritage Business by the Ministry of Craftsmanship, Trade, Tourism and Productive Recovery.

 Multiple Michelin-starred chef Alain Ducasse took on his role of overseeing all dining at Le Meurice in 2013.

-Following our executive pastry chef Cédric Grolet winning the title of ‘World’s Best Restaurant Pastry Chef’ in 2017, we opened our own pastry shop in 2018 called La Pâtisserie du Meurice par Cédric Grolet.
+Following our executive pastry chef Cédric Grolet winning the title of ‘World’s Best Restaurant Pastry Chef’ in 2018, we opened our own pastry shop called La Pâtisserie du Meurice par Cédric Grolet.